-The FATF defines jurisdictions with insufficient measures against anti-money laundering and terrorist financing (AML/CFT) in the FATF public documents released three times a year.
+The FATF defines jurisdictions with insufficient measures against anti-money laundering and counter terrorist financing (AML/CFT) in the FATF public documents released three times a year.
 The FATF's policy of regularly reporting countries with poor AML/CFT regimes has proven successful.
-The FATF has reviewed over a hundred jurisdictions as of Gregorian calendar month 2020, with eighty of them being publicly recognized.
+The FATF has reviewed over a hundred jurisdictions, with eighty of them being publicly recognized.
 Of the eighty, sixty have implemented the necessary reforms to address their AML/CFT problems and are no longer using the system.

 The FATF and FATF-style regional bodies (FSRBs) collaborate with the jurisdictions mentioned below as they reflect on their success in fixing strategic flaws.
 The FATF urges these countries to conclude their action plans as soon as possible and under the set timescales.
 The FATF praises their efforts and will keep a close eye on their success.
 The FATF does not recommend that improved due diligence procedures be implemented in these jurisdictions, but it does advise its members to include the details discussed below in their risk assessments.

 On a regular basis, the FATF monitors new jurisdictions with strategic weaknesses in their anti-money laundering, anti-terrorism funding, and anti-proliferation financing regimes.
 The FATF agreed in October 2020 to reactivate its efforts to find small states with strategic AML/CFT weaknesses and prioritize the analysis of countries with expired or approaching deadlines.
 The other jurisdictions on the list were given the choice of reporting.
 Albania, Botswana, Cambodia, Ghana, Mauritius, Myanmar, Nicaragua, Pakistan, Panama, Uganda, and Zimbabwe have all had their performance evaluated by the FATF since October.